vendelaswenson/history-project/README.md

 * I tested that the navigation to different section works perfectly

 ## Bugs
 * Initially, the CSS file was linked as "styles.css," causing styling issues.
 It was corrected to "style.css" to resolve the problem.

+# Unfixed Bugs
+I would like fix the links in the hamburgermenu so that they are under each other in a row I would like to fix the background images so it is better fitted

 ## Credits
 * Content
-The text and facts are from the links I've linked below and https://alphahistory.com/frenchrevolution/revolutionary-ideas/
+The text and facts are from the links I've linked in reference section and https://alphahistory.com/frenchrevolution/revolutionary-ideas/

 * Media
 The photos are from open source sites that you can find on google